pastcompute/sentrifarm/OperationalConcept.md

 * The [Grass Fire Danger Index](http://www.csiro.au/en/Research/Environment/Extreme-Events/Bushfire/Fire-danger-meters/Grass-fire-danger-meter) is a more accurate predictor of dangerous conditions
 * Variable and windy conditions means the weather can vary from one side of a paddock to the other!
 * The published official weather forecasts are insufficient
-* The farmer must directly check conditions on each and every paddock before deploying their header
+* The farmer must directly check conditions on each and every paddock before deploying their header & while the machinery is operating.
+* Was there recent rain or current dangerous weather conditions in that paddock?
 * This usually means driving out, which consumes time, and fuel.
 Paddocks in Australia are often geographically disparate as well as large.
+* Conditions change while operations are being conducted and with climate controlled cabins this is not always obvious to the operator.

 ## Problem: Recording and analysis of multiple sensor inputs

 Being able to monitor and record measurements from a wide variety of sensors over a wide geographical area presents a great opportunity to further enhance farming methods, by finding better answers to questions such as:
-* what crop should I plant in that paddock this time?
-* should I rest that paddock?
 * when should I sow?
+* when should I spray?
 * when should I apply fertiliser?
 * when should I reap?
 * how has the performance of a particular crop trended under particular conditions over the last 5 years?